 One of my recent research inquiries was inspired by the debate between fans of television shows and movie series about the desirability of spoilers.
 The project examines the extent to which spoilers and enjoyment is mediated and moderated by personality traits, environmental factors, and message features.
 This research line started through a collaboration with Benjamin K. Johnson at the University of Florida.
 Recent publications have also brought in Allison Eden from Michigan State University, .

 In 2019, I presented the latest research on spoilers, reactance, and self-protection, carried out with Morgan Ellithorpe from Michigan State University and Sarah Brookes from SUNY Geneseo at the International Communication Association conference in Washington, DC.
-This study is currently under review, and a follow-up study is ongoing.
+This study is currently under review.
+The findings from a follow-up study into the role played by the nature of the ending in the relationship between spoilers and enjoyment was presented at the 2022 ICA conference.
+This study is under review as well.

 In the past few months, the spoiler research carried out by Benjamin Johnson and myself has been featured in a number of publications.
 In August 2019, our research was featured on two local TV stations in Maine.
 You can find the stories here.
 In May 2019, Thrive featured our work in a story on spoiler stress and television enjoyment.
 In April, Allison Eden from Michigan State University spoke about our work into horror fans and spoilers on an episode of The Frank Beckman Show.
 In that same month, I also spoke to MTV about the impact spoilers can have on enjoyment, while Forbes published a three-part series featuring findings my work with Benjamin Johnson as well as the work I have been doing with Morgan Ellithorpe from MSU and Sarah Brookes from SUNY Geneseo.
 You can find the three separate parts here, here, and here.

 Anne Goodwin published a piece on Benjamin Johnson and my work into spoilers and enjoyment.
 You can find the piece here.